A new graph invariant arises in toric topology: Introduction

 where $A_k$ is the $k$-th Euler zigzag number. \end{corollary}

 This paper is organized as follows.
 In Section~\ref{sec:anumber}, we define our graph invariants containing the signed and unsigned $a$-numbers, the $i$-th $a$-numbers, and the total $a$-numbers.
 Furthermore, we compute them for specific classes of graphs such as $P_n$, $C_n$, $K_n$, and $K_{1,n-1}$, and give tables for them.
-In Section~\ref{sec:buildingset}, we review nestohedra and graph associahedra.
-In Section~\ref{sec:kgeven}, we review Suciu-Trevisan's formula and introduce the simplicial complex $K_G^{even}$ whose topology is essential to the computation.
-We also introduce a subdivision of $K_G^{even}$ that is shellable, which implies $K_G^{even}$ is homotopy equivalent to a wedge sum of spheres of the same dimension.
+In Section~\ref{sec:pre}, we recall the definition of small covers and introduce the formula of Suciu-Trevisan.
+We also review nestohedra and graph associahedra.
+In Section~\ref{sec:kgeven}, we introduce the simplicial complex $K_G^{\mathrm{even}}$ whose topology is essential to the computation.
+We also introduce a subdivision of $K_G^{\mathrm{even}}$ that is shellable, which implies $K_G^{\mathrm{even}}$ is homotopy equivalent to a wedge sum of spheres of the same dimension.
 Finally, in Section~\ref{sec:betti}, we prove Theorem~\ref{thm:mainintro}.